hello123991/MetaInstance/README.md

 ```
 ##
 ### Creating a MetaInstance
-You can do this easily by using
+You can do this easily by entering the following:
 ```lua
 MetaInstance.new(<Instance | string> object)
 ```
-If you want to start with a new object, you would do this
+If you want to start with a new object, you would enter the following:
 ```lua
 MetaInstance.new("ClassName")
 ```
-If you want to use an object that is already created, do this
+If you want to use an object that is already created, you would enter the following:
 ```lua
 MetaInstance.new(path.to.object)
 ```
 ##
 ### Changing Properties
-You can change properties fast by doing this
+You can change properties quickly by entering the following:
 ```lua
 <Object>.Property1(<any> Value1)
 .Property2(<any> Value2)